iamismaill/UNet/2015/README.md

 ## Key Points

 The U-Net architecture is a modification of the Fully Convolutional Network that is designed for better segmentation in medical imaging.
-The architecture uses excessive data augmentation, including elastic deformations, to enable the network to learn invariance to such deformations without the need to see them in the annotated image corpus.

 ### The crux of this paper lies in
 * The U-Net paper proposes a convolutional neural network architecture for semantic segmentation in biomedical image analysis.
 Here are the key points of the paper: